 - the facility is safe for all users and that any evident damage, faults, wear and tear or other concerns that could pose a hazard to anyone using the facility are dealt with.
-The Committee will in particular: - at least every two years, assess potential hazards and the risk of these occurring; - take steps to mitigate and minimise the above. - it complies with all health and safety legislation and acts positively where it can reasonably do so to prevent injury, ill health or any danger arising from its activities and operations; - those hiring or visiting the premises are appropriately informed on safety matters and formally accept the Conditions of Hire.
+The Committee will in particular: - at least every two years, assess potential hazards and the risk of these occurring; - take steps to mitigate and minimise the above (i.e a risk assessment and actions). - it complies with all health and safety legislation and acts positively where it can reasonably do so to prevent injury, ill health or any danger arising from its activities and operations; - those hiring or visiting the premises are appropriately informed on safety matters and formally accept the Conditions of Hire.